-"Over the past 50 years, advertising has largely been the medium by which we learn beauty," says Jacquette.
-"Art became kind of skeptical of beauty when it turned toward the abstract and conceptual."
-In her obtuse representations of expertly evocative ads, the artist says that she is confessing to her own seduction.
-"In the critique I provide, I'm admitting my own defeat.
+"Over the past 50 years, advertising has largely been the medium by which we learn beauty," explains Jacquette, "art became kind of skeptical of beauty when it turned toward the abstract and conceptual."
+In her obtuse representations of artfully evocative ads, the artist says that she is confessing to her own seduction: "In the critique I provide, I'm admitting my own defeat.
 I'm a sucker for these images.
 I find them beautiful."

 The exhibition also features a selection of Jacquette's gouaches, which often serve as studies for her larger works.
-"For me, demystifying how an artist works is really important," says Tracy L. Adler, director of the Wellin Museum and curator of the show.
+"For me, demystifying how an artist works is really important," says Adler.
 "Julia has never exhibited her gouaches before, but I think showing these works illuminates her practice in a new way."
-Also on view are several of the artist's food paintings, which depict in grid form (à la a grocery store circular) idealized renderings of desserts, cuts of meat, and salads.
-The images are overlaid with text that expresses the artist's inner fears and doubts about her work as if her vulnerability is the price of the everyday comestibles.
+Also on view are several of the artist's food paintings, which depict in grid form (à la a grocery story circular) idealized renderings of desserts, cuts of meat, salads, etc. The images are overlaid with text that expresses the artist's inner fears and doubts about her work as if her vulnerability is the price of the everyday comestibles.